MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/setting-up-a-usb-2-0-debug-cable-connection.md

 -   On the target computer, an EHCI (USB 2.0) host controller that supports debugging

+To simplify the troubleshooting, connect the cable directly between the target and host computer, avoiding any hubs or docking stations.

 ## Setting Up the Target Computer